Interview with Barca Academy's Denis Silva from La Masia Interview with Barca Academy's Denis Silva from La Masia

 Diane Scavuzzo: What is the responsibility of the Barca Academy players here?

 Denis Silva: It is bigger than being at another club.
-The players are wearing the responsibility of Barca on their shoulders.
+The players are carrying Barca’s responsibility on their shoulders.

-To be a soccer player is very difficult – if you do not focus 90% of your life on soccer — you will fail.
+Being a soccer player is very difficult.
+If you do not focus 90% of your life on soccer, you will fail.

 Diane Scavuzzo: What do you think of Casa Grande?

-Denis Silva: This is an amazing place.
+Denis Silva: This is a fantastic place.
 The facilities are terrific.

-I am working almost all day – there is a lot to do.
-Working with Sean McCafferty and the coaching staff is wonderful; we will learn from each other — and together, we will develop the players to reach their best possible level.
+I am working almost all day—there is a lot to do.
+Working with Sean McCafferty and the coaching staff is wonderful; we will learn from each other and, together, develop the players to reach their best possible level.

-Update: Denis Silva left Barca Academy last fall to return to FC Barcelona to take over the Juvenil B in substitution of Francesc Xavier García Pimienta.
+Update: Denis Silva left Barca Academy last fall to return to FC Barcelona to take over the Juvenil B instead of Francesc Xavier García Pimienta.

 Related: Denis Silva, nou entrenador del Juvenil B